Lzx8035/Code-assignment/README.md

     - Any message you want us to consider regarding to this project.
 - Remove all `node_modules` folder
 - Zip the project folder and send your submissions
-    - To: jonathanc@seclink.com
+    - To: xxx
-    - CC: team@seclink.com
+    - CC: xxx

 ### Notes
 - Name: Lea Liang